weyoss/redis-smq/README.md

 * Consumers classes are saved per files.
 Each consumer file represents a consumer class.
 * Each consumer class:
   * Extends redisSMQ.Consumer class.
-  * Has a static property 'queueName' - The name of the queue to consume messages from.
+  * Has a static property `queueName` - The name of the queue to consume messages from.
+The queue name can be composed only of letters (a-z), numbers (0-9) and (-_) characters.
   * Required to have a `consume(message, cb)` method which is called each time a message received:
     * `message` *(mixed): Required.* Actual message payload published by a producer
     * `cb(err)` *(function): Required.* Callback function.
 When called with an error argument the message is